 Some 28,756,445 individuals were impacted by HIPAA breaches during 2020.
 The HHS’ Office for Civil Rights (OCR) was notified of 616 separate data breaches where 500 or more individuals were affected.
 This spike in data breaches can be clearly seen in the chart below.

-Cybercriminals noticeably increased their activity as the majority of companies and organizations shifted to working remotely due to the COVID-19 pandemic as lockdowns were imposed around the world.
+Cybercriminals noticeably increased their activity as the majority of organizations shifted to working remotely due to the COVID-19 pandemic as lockdowns were imposed around the world.
 As this move was introduced so quickly, security vulnerabilities were introduced that were rapidly exploited by hackers.
 Many of those vulnerabilities have still not been fully mitigated.
 Vulnerabilities also apply to humans.
 Without appropriate security awareness training, healthcare students will be unaware of the risks and how to identify potential threats.

 3. Healthcare Students Need to Understand HIPAA

-Conducting HIPAA and cybersecurity training as early as possible will not only prepare them for these work placements, it will also give them a competitive edge when it comes to seeking employment following the completion of their formal education.
+Conducting HIPAA and cybersecurity training as early as possible will not only better prepare students for work placements, it will also give them a competitive edge when it comes to seeking employment following the completion of their formal education.
 Additionally, graduates from universities that provide a top-quality HIPAA training regime will be much sought after due to the lower likelihood of them accidentally violating HIPAA.

 4. Universities Can Suffer Reputational Damage if their Students Cause a HIPAA Breach